Holy last-minute-lesson-plan, Batman! The first week of school is upon us!

 While you’re introducing your shiny new curriculum for the new school year, why not help students get to know each other (and you) in your class and break the ice.

 Kami’s Icebreaker games are a fun way to spend the first day of school doing just that.
+Check out our fun templates to get you started.

 This blog includes a few party games for different age groups; enjoy!